The powerful impact of music on memory care

 “Music can help people living with dementia access memories.”

-Any senior living community with memory care that you are looking at┬áshould be able to tell you just how it uses music in the lives of its residents.
+Any senior living community with memory care that you are looking at should be able to tell you just how it uses music in the lives of its residents, and how music and memory are connected.
 There are many ways to do so, from the formal to the very casual.
 Don’t be afraid to ask how music is integrated into activities that help people who need memory care access their memories, emotions and connections.

 It’s a common experience to hear a song from a certain time in your life and remember how you thought and felt back then.
 In memory care, music can serve this function for seniors.
 It can also help soothe them, direct their energy productively and even get them to communicate in a way that transcends words.
 Music in memory care can lead to moments of deep caring and bonding between residents and caregivers.